inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

-# Sauerbomber
+# Sauerbraten Fork

-Sauerbomber is a fork of the quake-like fps Sauerbraten/Cube2, that adapts the Bomberman game for an FPS environment.
+Sauerbraten Fork is a fork of the quake-like fps Sauerbraten/Cube2.
 It is compatible to the current Sauerbraten/Cube 2 release.

 ## Features